janjongboom/ttn-conf-workshop/instructions.md

 Let's do a full cycle, and perform a multicast delta firmware update to all devices at the same time.

-1. Flash `base-img.bin` to your development board.
+1. Flash `base_img.bin` to your development board.
 1. Make sure the device is registered in the TTN console.

 Now pay attention to Jan!